Web3secNews/blog/src/content/blog/Account Abstraction .md

 _Problems with the meta transaction is :_

-- Extra Gas Cost o 21,000/transaction
+- Extra Gas Cost of 21,000/transaction
 - Need to figure out who will pay and connect.
 - Censorship Vector